Early departure: Aryna Sabalenka upset at French Open - WHIZ News

 Sabalenka had been the highest remaining seed after top-ranked Ash Barty retired from her second-round match injured on Thursday.
 Second-seeded Naomi Osaka withdrew after the first round, saying she is taking a break from competition for mental health reasons.

-The fourth-seeded Sofia Kenin is now the highest-seeded player in the fray.
+The fourth-seeded Sofia Kenin is now the highest-seeded player in the fray and faces Jessica Pegula on Saturday.

 Pavlyuchenkova had lost to Sabalenka in straight sets in the Madrid semifinals last month.
 This time, she made the most of her rival’s erratic display — Sabalenka hit 39 unforced errors — to reach the fourth round for the first time since she made it to the quarterfinals in Paris a decade ago.